MarkPearlCoZa/Blog_General/_posts/2016-09-26-Working-With-Nulls-In-CSharp.md

 Back then it was not uncommon for me to use magic numbers to represent a specific state.
 For example, if I had a variable 'age' and I wanted to represent it in an  'unset' state I would give it a value of -1.
 This made perfect sense, when would you ever come across someone with a negative age?

 The problem with magic numbers are that you begin to litter your code with if statements to handle the special states - very quickly this gets noisy.
-In addition you increase the opportunity for subtle bugs in calculations.
+In addition you increase the opportunity for subtle bugs.
+For instance, take the following code...

 ~~~
 var person = MethodThatReturnsAPerson();
 var discount = (person.Age < 20) ?
 0.5 : 1.0;

-// what happens if we don't check for magic numbers for age, and we are using -1 for an unset age??
 ~~~

+What happens if we forget to check for magic numbers values for age and we happen to be using -1 to represent an unset age?
+We introduce a subtle bug because the calculation still executes and returns a value.

-Ultimately magic numbers makes it difficult for a program to be adapted and extended down the road - things we want to avoid!
+Ultimately using magic numbers in this way lends itself to buggy code - something we want to avoid!

 > The rule of thumb is avoid magic number values to represent unset variables if you can, rather set the variable to null